 Posted by Manohar Pv on Wednesday, 15 May 2019

-The video has been doing rounds on social media since January this year, with the caption – “small scale industry in Pakistan.”
+The video has been doing rounds on social media since January 2019, with the same caption.

 This is horrible!